BuffaloWill/oxml_xxe/README.md

 # Developer Build

 OXML_XXE was re-written in Ruby using Sinatra, Bootstrap, and Slim.
-Installation should be easy with Docker:

 ## Docker